GeorgeHoneywood/final-year-project/diary.md

 ### Week 7 (2022-10-31)

 Continued work on the panning and zooming proof of concept.
 Implemented click panning and touch controls: pinch zoom & single finger panning.
+Also made zooming work around the mouse/pinch gesture instead of the centre of the screen.

 ### Week 8 (2022-11-07)